bigbenaugust/make_hosts/README.md

 * -p : Returns to previous hosts file in case stuff goes sideways

 Run with -b first to save your initial/original hosts file.

+On some systemd machines, /etc/resolvconf/resolv.conf.d/head could be used instead.

+Really, something like: https://github.com/anticapitalista/antiX-live/blob/master/block-advert.sh is a lot prettier and does the same sort of thing.